Beer Study Buddy

 Worked Comparison: Clean Pale Beer

-Suppose you taste two pale, clear, bitter beers.
-Beer A is crisp, dry, grainy, floral-herbal, and very clean, with a firm bitterness and no obvious fruit.
-Beer B is pale gold, very aromatic with citrus, pine, and tropical fruit, medium bitterness, and a clean but slightly fruity fermentation profile.
-Color and clarity alone do not separate them.
-The hop expression, bitterness quality, fermentation profile, and style family do.
+Picture two pale, clear, bitter beers.
+One is crisp, dry, grainy, and floral-herbal with firm bitterness and no obvious fruit, which points toward a German Pils or related pale lager.
+The other is pale gold and very aromatic with citrus, pine, and tropical fruit over a clean but slightly fruity fermentation, which points toward an American pale ale or IPA.
+Color and clarity alone do not separate them; hop expression, bitterness quality, fermentation profile, and style family do.

 The same logic works with dark beer.
 Schwarzbier and Irish stout can both look dark, but Schwarzbier should be clean, smooth, moderately roasty at most, and lager-polished.
 Irish stout is an ale with dry roast, coffee-like bitterness, and a different mouthfeel and fermentation context.
 Color is shared; fermentation family and sensory balance differ.